aliceauko/phase-3-sinatra-react-project-frontend/README.md

 2. The roles of the employees

-Using CRUD to post new employees and get their categories from the table
+Using CRUD to post new employees and get their categories from the table Using CRUD to delete the users from the database
+Using CRUD to filter the employees based on their different roles

 ******